 Shopware 5 was first released in 2015.
 It is a pure shop system that relies on the functionality of a CMS system.
-It is currently available in version 5.7 and Shopware AG guarantees support until at least 2024.
-Shopware 6 was released in 2019 and is currently available in version 184.108.40.206.
-Shopware 6 is based on the Symfony and Vue.js web frameworks.
+In August 2024, the official support of Shopware 5 by Shopware AG will expire.
+Shopware 6 was released in 2019 and is based on the Symfony and Vue.js web frameworks.

 The applications presented above represent only a small selection of the Open Source solutions used in e-commerce hosting.
 Other Open Source projects relevant to e-commerce are, for example, version management systems such as Git or GitLab, encryption technologies such as OpenSSL and OpenVPN or content management systems such as TYPO3.

 The use of OSS is an elementary part of e-commerce hosting and therefore also one of the most important cornerstones of our daily work at maxcluster.
 Open Source is thus part of our identity as a company - not least due to the fact that we specialise in hosting the open source shop systems Shopware and Magento.
 In addition, we rely on an e-commerce stack, through which we provide further OSS for our customers to ensure a performant, stable and secure operation of online shops on our clusters.